UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/scope.rst

    import numpy as np

 This brings the :ref:`library <libraries>` :python:`numpy` into scope, and gives it the shorter name :python:`np`.
-Numpy is commonly used in engineering tasks and we'll see it in the lab.
+Numpy is commonly used in engineering tasks and we'll see it in the labs.
 It provides a function sum.
-We access this as :python:`np.sum()` rather than just :python:`sum()`. :python:`sum()` is a valid Python command, but is different to :python:`np.sum()`.
+We access this as :python:`np.sum()` rather than just :python:`sum()`.
+Just :python:`sum()` is a valid Python command, but is different to :python:`np.sum()`.
 Having the namespace :python:`np.` helps make it explicit which function we want to use.
 You can think of the namespace as giving an *address* of which function to use.

 In languages other than Python it's common to use two colons :rust:`::` to separate steps in the namespace.
 For example, you might have code such as